aws-samples/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

     - Consider the [RUN](https://docs.docker.com/engine/reference/builder/#run) command
     - More on [pip and requirements files](https://pip.pypa.io/en/stable/user_guide/#requirements-files)
-    - We're using pip and python binaries from virtualenv, so use "bin/pip" for your command

     #[TODO]: Specify a listening port for the container